tumble1999/savaslabs.github.io/_work/unc-cwcon.md

 services:
   - On-site training
 ---
-The Computers and Writing Conference (CWCon) is an annual conference held at the University of North Carolina at Chapel Hill.
 Savas provided on-site Drupal training to empower the CWCon administrators to build a new Drupal site for the conference each year.